nimiCurtis/so101_ros2/README.md

     source ~/.bashrc
     ```

+    Then create a symbolic link to lerobot package inside the ros2 workspace install site-packages:

+    ```bash
+    ln -s $LEROBOT_SRC $SO101BRIDGE_INSTALL_SITE_PACKAGES
+    ```

 **3. Known Issues**

-  * **Potential NumPy Version Error:** You may encounter an error related to NumPy version.
-To fix this, please upgrade your installation with the following command:
+  * **Potential NumPy Version Error:** You may encounter an error related to NumPy version of the default python environment.
+To fix this, please upgrade with the following command:
     ```bash
     pip install --upgrade numpy
     ```